Make your own Original Trumpkin!

 Brighten up areas of the design by carefully scraping the flesh with the scalpel.
 The deeper you go, the brighter the result.

-Hopefully, you should still have ten fingers and somthing vaguely resembling this.
+Hopefully, you should still have ten fingers and something vaguely resembling this.

 The Rochdale Herald accepts no responsibilty for trauma caused to unsuspecting trick-or-treaters.